kishore2494/personal-site/src/content/articles/welcome-era-lightning-adoption-ideas-stop-waiting-permission.md

 draft: false
 ---

-# Welcome to the Era of Lightning Adoption, When Ideas Stop Waiting for Permission

 ## From century-long test cycles to weekend roll-outs, here's how and why everything suddenly moved at the speed of a tweet.

 **I. The Slow Lane of Yesterday**